storj/storj/docs/design/metainfo-rpc.md

 ## Background

-Our current metainfo rpc service isn't very future proof.
+Our current metainfo RPC service isn't very future proof.
 If we shipped our current client code, it wouldn't be easy to update clients and add support for the following:

-- versions
+- object versioning
 - multipart uploads
 - cleanup for uncommitted segments
 - general concurrency fixes